You may ask why purify ‘safe’ water?

 Is our water really safe?
 EPA gives its best efforts to ensure that every household receives safe and healthy water from the supplier.
 But, unfortunately, some contaminants do not fall under EPA’s scope.
 We, therefore, need to purify it further.

 Reverse Osmosis (RO) is the process that gives water the healthy, pure and sweet quality for the food processing, drinking and the even for the aquarium if any.
+RO systems also effectively remove fluoride from your water, which many people believe causes adverse health effects.
 Water is fed to the purifying RO system installed under the sink, and a pump takes it to a storage tank from where it is tapped through a faucet.

 A labeled RO diagram would help cut on the installation cost as the homeowner can install the system without an expert’s help.